- Location: Nevada

-Within 10 days of the occurrence of damage, notify your car's lienholder (if any) to request the title.
-The lienholder has 30 days to send you the current title.
+Within 10 days of the occurrence of damage, notify your car's lien holder (if any) to request the title.
+The lien holder has 30 days to apply for a salvage title.

 If you're signing the car over to your insurance company or a salvage yard, you'll have to give that company the title.
-If you're keeping the car to rebuild it, bring the title and a completed Application for Salvage Title in to a full-service DMV office.
+If you're keeping the car to rebuild it, bring the title and a completed Application for Salvage Title or Non-Repairable Certificate (Form VP-213) in to a full-service DMV office.